Exabyte-io/documentation/docs/cli/actions/customize.md

     Notice the prefix option, it is mandatory for this to work.
 The value of prefix option is to specify where to put the related output of make command, by default it is in the /usr/local/ but we use our home directory instead.

 3. Next, update the environment variables to use our new python.
-Edit ~/.bashrc_profile and add the following lines:
+Edit ~/.bashrc_profile and add the following lines.

     ```bash
     export PATH=$HOME/python/Python-2.7.11/:$PATH
     export PYTHONPATH=$HOME/python/Python-2.7.11
     ```

-4. Refresh the current session by running the command:
+4. Refresh the current session by running the command.

     ```bash
     source ~/.bashrc_profile